Updated: 25 June 2017

 When my friend Melissa got a new job teaching in an international school in Siena, I jumped at the chance to go and visit her.
 It’s the only time I’ve been to Italy, and in the five days there we managed to cram in tours of Pisa, Siena and Rome.
-We also ate a lot of pasta, of course.
+We also ate a lot of bread and pasta, of course.
 Pompeii is on my bucket list, so I will go back to Italy one day.

 6. Spain – Alicante, Marbella, Majorca, Lloret De Mar, Madrid, Barcelona.

 An abundance of cheap flights has meant travelling to Spain quite a few times.
 My weekend in Barcelona earlier this year for my friend TJ’s birthday was fantastic, and definitely my favourite place in Spain (and my favourite European city so far).
 I especially loved all the colourful street art we managed to snap photos of while wandering around the city, and our trip to Park Güell – which was a surprising green oasis on the edge of the bustling city.